plivo/plivo-node/README.md

 We have developed some examples to show you how to use our node.js helper and to help you get started quickly.
 These examples are available at http://github.com/plivo/plivo-examples-node.

-Further information on the Plivo Developer API and related concpets is available at https://www.plivo.com/docs/.
-Helper libraries for other languages are available at https://www.plivo.com/docs/helpers/.
+More information on the Plivo APIs and related concepts are available at https://www.plivo.com/docs/.

 Installation
 ---------------